Dancers in spotlight in dark studio

 Write sincerely about why you are interested in this topic.

-Write plainly about what you will actually do in your project.
+Write plainly about what you will do in your project.

 Write about why this is a significant proposal.

-- Describe what is important about the proposal for the University community-- especially its scholarly or creative importance.
+• Describe its importance for the University community, especially its scholarly or creative value.

-- Quotations or references to texts or other resources are very useful to inform the Committee of the scholarly or artistic value of your topic and proposal.
+• Use quotations or references to texts and other resources to show the scholarly or artistic significance of your topic.

 Write clearly about how you intend to perform, exhibit, perform, present, publish, or screen the results of your project.

-- The public component plays a role in completing the work and helps you gain valuable insights about the creative and scholarly process.
-It also helps you to engage an audience, a hallmark of the creative process in the arts.
+• The public component is an important part of completing the work.
+It helps you gain valuable insights into the creative and scholarly process and allows you to engage an audience, which is central to the arts.

-- You do not need to have the precise plans for the public component in your proposal.
-Indeed, your faculty sponsor should work with you to finalize these arrangements as part of the project.
+• You do not need to have the precise plans for the public component in your proposal.
+Your faculty sponsor should work with you to finalize these arrangements as part of the project.
 However, you should develop several concrete ideas for what you intend to do and how much it will cost.
 An additional $150 may be available for expenses related to implementing the public component.

 In a concluding paragraph, write imaginatively about what results you expect and how you will reflect on the outcomes of your project.

-- An important part of the learning in research is the “reflection‟ component.
+• Reflection is an important part of the research process.
 Tell the Committee how you would evaluate or judge the success of your project.

-Add a Bibliography and a citation of relevant creative works from your discipline.
+Add a Bibliography and citations of relevant creative works from your discipline.